 No products in the cart.

-Argh, how frustrating is it when you get to the point where you’re ready to publish your book, only to get stumped at the last turnpike because you can’t figure out what to price your book at!
+Argh, how frustrating is it when you get to the point where you’re ready to publish your book, only to get stumped at the last turnpike because you can’t figure out what to price your published ebook at!

 It happens to us all at some point, whether you’re writing fiction or non-fiction, it doesn’t matter, determining the best price for your ebook can be plain fear inducing.